Epicyon: Predatory behavior

 The molars of E. haydeni were grindstone-like teeth that allow for a canid diet that includes both meat and plant and insects.
 The proportional size of an animal's molars is a great measure of the nutritional diversity of its diet.
 Based on fossilized feces and its robust teeth and jaw muscles it is believed to have consumed large amounts of bone and share a similar digestive tract to modern day hyenas due to their ability to break down bones.
 The deadly bite of a E. haydeni was delivered by the canine teeth, which are placed near the front of the upper and lower jaws, the shortening of the jaws can be an effective method for getting the canines closer to the mandibular condyle, thereby increasing the biting force.

 The small clavicle, flexible back, and digitigrade posture of E. haydeni are all postcranial features shared with other canids and are likely adaptations designed to increase the animal's stride length.
 Examinations of the limb proportions and toughness of the skeleton suggests that E. haydeni was less cursorial than hyenas or modern wolves but more cursorial than other borophagine species like Aelurodon.
-Unlike hyenas, E. haydeni must have used their rearmost lower premolar (p4) and upper carnassial (P4) to crack large bones (ibid.).
+Unlike hyenas, E. haydeni must have used their rearmost lower premolar (p4) and upper carnassial (P4) to crack large bones.
 Smaller bones and bone fragments were likely crushed with the carnassials and post-carnassial molars just as in extant canids.
 Due to its larger size and less gracile skeleton, E. haydeni was less cursorial and unable to run as long a distance as E. saevus, instead it relied on bursts of speed.

 Predatory behavior for Epicyon heavily depends on the methods used.
 Schwab et al. (2019) found E. haydeni likely practiced pounce predation based on the anatomy of its bony labyrinth, while Figueirido et al. (2015) analysis on elbow morphology suggests E. haydeni was more of an ambush hunter.
 On the other hand, Martín-Serra et al. (2016) found E. haydeni practiced pursuit or pounce-pursuit predation, while E. saevus practiced pounce-pursuit predation based on forelimb analysis.
 Their analysis also suggests borophagines predatory behavior was not equivalent to any living species.